ArctosDB/documentation-wiki/_documentation/taxonomy.markdown

 (AOU Checklist).
 Adjectival forms of proper names are capitalized (*e.g.*, "Alaska marmot").

-Common Names are added to the taxon record as non-classification metadata.
+Common Names are added to the taxon record as classification metadata.

 ## Taxon Relations